 - Your marketing/ sales strategy and your future projections

 Sites like Business is Great Britain have lots of helpful advice on finance planning and finding funding, as well as putting together a business plan.
-If you decide that the grant route is the one for you, then you can look at the case studies to see what grants and funding options have worked for other businesses.
-You could also call the Business Support Helpline on 0300 456 3565 to see what grants are most applicable to your business and to get their advice on applying.
+You can also call the Business Support Helpline to get free advice on which financial options are most applicable to your business and to get their advice on applying.

 Have a look at our content on small business grants to find some more specific information on what business grants are available for different businesses.